richchapler/AzureSolutionsDocumentation/docs/Data_JSONDiscovery.md

 * "Our data includes a dynamic column filled with JSON subject to frequent schema changes"
 * "We want a way to discover all of the column headers that might be derived from the JSON over billions of rows"
+* "Is there a way to get a list of column headers from highly variable JSON?"

 ### Step 1: Stage Sample Data